WISeKey International Holding AG (WKEY) Shares Decline Despite Market Challenges

-The stock price of WISeKey International Holding AG (NASDAQ: WKEY) has dropped by -10.15 compared to previous close of 2.66.
-Despite this, the company has seen a fall of -12.66% in its stock price over the last five trading days.
+The stock of WISeKey International Holding AG (NASDAQ: WKEY) has decreased by -9.30 when compared to last closing price of 2.15.
+Despite this, the company has experienced a -26.69% fall in its stock price over the last five trading sessions.

 Is It Worth Investing in WISeKey International Holding AG (NASDAQ: WKEY) Right Now?

-Additionally, the 36-month beta value for WKEY is 1.87.
-There are mixed opinions on the stock, with 2 analysts rating it as a “buy,” 0 rating it as “overweight,” 0 rating it as “hold,” and 0 rating it as “sell.”
+, and the 36-month beta value for WKEY is at 1.93.
+Analysts have varying views on the stock, with 2 analysts rating it as a “buy,” 0 rating it as “overweight,” 0 as “hold,” and 0 as “sell.”

 Unlock the Hottest Top 10 Penny Stocks Today!
 Discover Now